NoDivide/astrum/README.md

 It's non-opinionated and doesn't expect you to write your markup or code in any particular way.

 An Astrum pattern library comprises of components organised into groups.
 Each component has a `markup.html` and `description.md` file which are used to render an example of the component along with a code sample.
-A group can also have an description and is used for organisational purposes.
+A group can also have a description and is used for organisational purposes.
 You also have the option to add pages of content, for example an introduction page and/or coding guidelines specific to your project.

 ***